 Maybe you are pursuing a degree in one of the health science fields, such as medicine or nursing.
 There are student loans specifically designed for health science students that are completely credit-free!college loans bad credit

-The Department of Health and Human Services sponsors the Loans for Disadvantaged Student program, a low-interest, and non-credit based loan, available to socially and/or financially disadvantaged students seeking degrees in approved areas of the health sciences profession.
+The Dept of Health and Human Services sponsors the Loans for Disadvantaged Student program, a low-interest, and non-credit based loan, available to socially and/or financially disadvantaged students seeking degrees in approved areas of the health sciences profession.
 You are required to apply for the Loans from Government Student Aid for Disadvantaged Students program through the financial aid office of the participating school.

 The Nursing Government aid program provides up to $4,000 per school year to qualifying nursing school students.
 Loans are low-interest and come with a grace period of 9 months.
 Recipients must be enrolled at least half-time in an approved nursing program and prove adequate financial need.